European Commission (H2020)

 Research group links

 My Ph.D. dissertation (The Paradoxical Subject, 2000) analyzed Judith Butler’s and Michel Foucault’s understandings of the subject from the perspective of Critical Theory.
-I have a longstanding interest in and teach feminist philosophy, with a focus on philosophy of science and identity politics.
+I have a longstanding interest in and teach feminist philosophy, with a focus on intersectionality, history and ethics.

-The interst in social-political philosophy and ethics at the centre of my Ph.D. work is another strand of inquiry.
-It overlaps in part with my studies in the philosophy of biomedicine (in my research on genomics and identity and bioethics).
+The interest in social-political philosophy and ethics at the centre of my Ph.D. work are an accompanying strand of research and there is overlap with my work in the philosophy of biomedicine (paternalism, gender, identity, bioethics).
 I follow, teach and publish on developments in Feminist Philosophy and Critical Theory.
 Most of my Ph.D. supervision is in this domain.

 Stem Cell Science: Epistemology, history, ethics and research practice